-Scientists last month unveiled an artificial skin that enables robots to feel and respond to physical contact, a skill that will be needed as they come in increasingly close contact with people, according to CNN.
+Scientists last month unveiled an artificial skin that enables robots to feel and respond to physical contact, a skill that will be needed as robots come in increasingly close contact with people, according to CNN.

 To develop the synthetic skin, the researchers began by studying humans.